TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

     - Groups that created encodes from the remuxes without micro-sizing them.
     - HDR/DoVi (Depending what's offered and often both).
     - HD Audio (Atmos, TrueHD etc...).
+    - Groups that haven't released much or are not well recognized. (yet)
+    - Groups that retired and don't have the best quality by todays standards.

 ??? example "JSON - [CLICK TO EXPAND]"